mrkdh16/markedown/content/Math/Linear Algebra/Linear Algebra.md

 ### Jordan Form
 [[Diagonalizability]] is of great interest due to ease with which we can work with diagonal matrices.
 Few linear operators are diagonalizable, but every operator has a [[Jordan Canonical Form]].
 ### Inner Products
 [[Inner Products]] brings geometry into the picture and provides an enlightening way to view vector spaces. [[Inequalities]] are used everywhere in math and many important ones are derived in linear algebra.
-The [[Riesz Representation Theorem]] provides a canonical isomorphism between an inner product space and its dual space. [[Schur's Theorem]] shows that every linear operator is upper-triangular in some orthonormal basis, and this is immensely useful.
+The [[Riesz Representation Theorem]] provides a canonical isomorphism between an inner product space and its dual space and serves as a bridge between linear algebra and analysis. [[Schur's Theorem]] shows that every linear operator is upper-triangular in some orthonormal basis, and this is immensely useful.
 ### Spectral Theorem
 The [[Real Spectral Theorem]] and [[Complex Spectral Theorem]] shows that symmetric and normal matrices respectively are diagonalizable.
 Spectral theorems make physicists' lives much easier.
 ### Decompositions